Do cyclists need bicycle insurance? In short, it’s not a legal requirement, but it may be a good idea.

 Home insurance is, by far, the most popular way to insure bikes.
 According to a survey carried out by BikeRadar in April 2016, 75 percent of those who insure their bike do so via their home insurance.

 The appeal of doing so is obvious; including your bike under home insurance keeps everything neatly tied up into one package and is one less thing to think about when it comes to renewal.
-If you are after a fuss-free policy that will cover you for the basics, it can also present good value for money.
+If you are after a fuss-free policy that will cover you for the basics, or if you just want to insure a cheap bike, it can also present good value for money.

 However, there are disadvantages to insuring your bike on home insurance compared to specialist cover, particularly for the dedicated cyclist.

-It’s possible to purchase insurance that will cover pretty much every eventuality imaginable, but for cyclists, these are the main areas to focus.
+It’s possible to purchase insurance that will cover pretty much every eventuality imaginable, but for cyclists, these are the main areas that will be covered by specialist insurance that won’t be by home insurance:

 We’ll kick things off by going through each of these and detailing what you should be aware of, and compare the advantages of specialist bicycle cover versus general insurance products.